 Explores current practices in crisis management across a broad spectrum of settings and situations.
 Examines crisis intervention plans and models that can be utilized to benefit younger and older populations.
+Prerequisite-PSY 1301 or equivalent

 PSY 4311 PTSD and Combat-Related Trauma